Time: 40 Minutes

 Here are the Pre-Requisites:

-1 – Ubuntu Server/RPi OS Buster/Bullseye
+1 – Ubuntu Server/RPi OS Bullseye/Bookworm

 2 – Webmin installed to manage it.

-3 – iSCSI, nfs-kernel-server, & Samba
+3 – iSCSI, nfs-kernel-server, & Samba-Cifs

 note: If using the RPi 4 Device you will need the following: